 I am a composer and curator making music at the edge of genres.
 My first musical love was for the orchestral classics of the Twentieth Century; I spent my teenage years aping Bartók and Ligeti (I even have a Bartók tattoo).
 At university, I became involved in rock and pop, playing in a drag band and running a mixed-genre music night, Filthy Lucre.
 Recently, I have been researching novel tuning systems, trying to think how one might make strange chords sound like home.

 inspired by composers from Kaija Saariaho to Giacinto Scelsi, songwriters like Fiona Apple and D’Angelo, writers like Ursula Le Guin and Derek Parfait, and artists like Hilma Af Klint and Abu Al-Hasan.

-To get an overview of my music, you could start with my EP, Flim Flam, or my work for SANSARA Choir, Ceasing.
-From there, you could check out my work for choir, Ceasing, or my works for small ensemble, like A Noise So Loud or Us Alone.
-Alternatively, you might want to check out my adaptation of Hildegard's songs with Paul Vernon, titled Hildegard.
+To get an overview of my music, you could start with my solo works: my EP, Flim Flam, or my piece for double bass, Sparrow.
+From there, you could check out my work for choir, Ceasing, or my works for small ensemble, A Noise So Loud or Us Alone.
 You can follow me on Twitter or Instagram for social updates.
 Rough recordings are on Soundcloud, releases are on Bandcamp.